Alexander Mackenzie High School

-Alexander Mackenzie High School (AMHS), formerly known as Don Head Secondary School is a public secondary school with classes for students in grades 9 through 12, located in Richmond Hill, Ontario, Canada.
+Alexander Mackenzie High School (AMHS), formerly known as Don Head Secondary School, is a public secondary school in Richmond Hill, Ontario, Canada, serving students in grades 9 through 12.
+The school is managed by the York Region District School Board.

 The school opened in 1969 as Don Head Secondary School and was renamed Alexander Mackenzie High School in 1992, in honour of Major Addison Alexander Mackenzie, a Richmond Hill resident and philanthropist.